data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 specifically, to the right of the bar.
 That is what the `|course_id` part means
 - it is telling lmer that courses are groups in the data.
 The left side of the bar tells lmer that what we want to be specified are varying intercepts for each group (1 is used to denote the intercept).
-That is basically it!

-That is basically it, but there is potentially more to the story: In addition to the 1, variables which can be specified to have a different effect for each group can also be specified.
+There is potentially more to the story: in addition to the 1, variables which can be specified to have a different effect for each group can also be specified.
 These variables are referred to not as varying intercepts, but as varying slopes.
-We will not cover these in this walkthrough, but want you to be aware of them (we recommend the book by West, Welch, and Galecki [2014] provide an excellent walkthrough on how to specify varying slopes using lmer).^[To say *just* a bit more, there is a connection between multi-level models and Bayesian methods (@gelman2006data); one way to think about the "regularizing" going on is that estimates for each group (class) are made taking account of the data across all of the groups (classes).
-The data for all of the classes can be interpreted as a *prior* for the group estimates.]
+We will not cover these in this walkthrough, but want you to be aware of them (we recommend the book by West, Welch, and Galecki [2014] provide an excellent walkthrough on how to specify varying slopes using `lmer()`).
+To say *just* a bit more, there is a connection between multi-level models and Bayesian methods (@gelman2006data); one way to think about the "regularizing" going on is that estimates for each group (class) are made taking account of the data across all of the groups (classes).
+The data for all of the classes can be interpreted as a *prior* for the group estimates.

 ## Results

-Let's view the results using the `tab_model()` function from sjPlot.
+Let's view the results using the `tab_model()` function from {sjPlot}.

 ```r